 - Choose an interesting area in Nice (for example, see the selected OpenStreetMap area).
 You may extend it if you want, the goal being to identify a place where optimizing the traffic lights network has a significant impact on the traffic.

 - Lastly, simulate the scenario.
-Some open source tools such as SUMO are available on the web, but you can pick up the simulation software tool you know the best, allowing to specify and manage the traffic and to provide a visual demonstration.
+Some simulation tools (SCANeR, SUMO, VTD, …) are either open source or free for students.
+You can pick up the simulation software tool you know the best, allowing to specify and manage the traffic and to provide a visual demonstration.
 These tools should also allow you to control the critical parameters, such as driver’s behavior.